The 4th LITHME Training school

 Eligibility

 To be eligible for reimbursement, the participant has to be based in (not necessarily a citizen of) a COST member country or from a COST Near Neighbour country.
-You can check the countries from COST website here or from list below.
+You can check the countries from COST website here (anyone in Hungary should check this page for details of COST’s prohibitions on financial support and Hungary’s backup funding).
 Within those countries, according to COST’s rules, anyone is eligible – anyone at all – as long as they ‘have an affiliation’, that is, if they are employed by a company, enrolled in a study/research programme, registered as a volunteer, etc. with any legal entity (any officially registered organisation).
 For more info, see §6.4 of our funder’s rules here.

 So our Training School is open to anyone with the right expertise, not just academics, certainly not just those who have completed a PhD, etc.